 Niche means a distinct segment within the market, generally a targetable part of a market where the customer demand is still unmet.
 An example of finding a niche in the market successfully is to offer a product for sale in a geographical location where it was previously unavailable.
 Establishing a niche market business allows you to tap into a customer base that has been overlooked, or is underserved.
 It often becomes very successful as it is focused on a narrow group with specific needs being met.

-When opening up an ecommerce venture, your success can depend on finding the right niche in the market to fill.
+When opening up an ecommerce business, your success can depend on finding the right niche in the market to fill.
 There is no point in simply offering something that customers already have or can already access for the same price as your own product; just like competition on the high street, your venture will only become a real success when you offer something that is newer and better than ever before.

 What does niche mean?